-All the kiosks in Oxford except the one at Carfax are K6 square kiosks with domed roofs, designed in 1935 by Sir Giles Gilbert Scott and introduced as part of the Jubilee celebrations.
+All except one are K6 square kiosks with domed roofs, which were designed by Sir Giles Gilbert Scott in 1935 and introduced as part of the Jubilee celebrations.
 They were made of cast iron by various contractors, and have unperforated crowns to top panels and margin glazing to windows and door.

 - Broad Street (south side)